-Screening for prostate cancer—checking for signs of the disease when there are no symptoms—is done with the prostate-specific antigen (PSA) test.
-About 21,000 men are diagnosed with prostate cancer in Canada every year.footnote 1 In the United States, about 12 out of 100 men in the U.S. will be diagnosed with prostate cancer sometime in their lifetime.footnote 3 But most men who are diagnosed with prostate cancer don't die from prostate cancer.
+Screening for prostate cancer—checking for signs of the disease when there are no symptoms—may be done with the prostate-specific antigen (PSA) test.
+About 21,000 men are diagnosed with prostate cancer in Canada every year.footnote 1 But most men who are diagnosed with prostate cancer don't die from prostate cancer.

-After reviewing research on routine screening for prostate cancer, the Canadian Cancer Society recommends that all men older than age 50 discuss with their doctor the potential benefits and risks of early detection methods.
-Men with a family history of prostate cancer or of African ancestry may wish to discuss the need for testing at a younger age.footnote 2
+The Canadian Cancer Society recommends that men talk to their doctor about the potential benefits and risks of prostate cancer screening at about age 50.footnote 2 Men with higher risk may wish to discuss the need for screening at a younger age.

 For more information, see the topic Prostate Cancer.

 Health Tools help you make wise health decisions or take action to improve your health.

 - Canadian Cancer Society's Advisory Committee on Cancer Statistics (2017).
 Canadian Cancer Statistics 2017.
 Toronto, ON: Canadian Cancer Society.
 Available online: http://www.cancer.ca/~/media/cancer.ca/CW/cancer%20information/cancer%20101/Canadian%20cancer%20statistics/Canadian-Cancer-Statistics-2017-EN.pdf?la=en.